This blog may contain affiliate links. Read our disclosure policy for more info.

 It’s worth noting that the best beaches in Tulum are, in fact, outside the town.
 My favorite is Paradise Beach which is a 20-minute bike ride from town or an hour walk – or you can get a taxi here for about $10 USD.
 You can rent a sunlounger here for the day or eat at some awesome restaurants that line the beach.
 Playa Ruinas, just below the famed Tulum Ruins, is also well worth checking out!

 If you don’t have a rental car, you have two options to get to Tulum.
-The first is this full-day tour to the Tulum ruins, Tulum Beach, and a cenote.
+The first is by taking a Tulum tour from Cancun.
+My pick is this full-day tour to the Tulum ruins, Tulum Beach, and a cenote.
 The tour includes lunch, snorkeling equipment, and an expert guide.
 It’s worth noting the distance from Cancun to Tulum is 131 km (81 miles) and will take between 1.5 to 2 hours.

 You can also take the bus to Tulum from downtown Cancun.
 From the hotel zone, you will need to take a bus to Cancun downtown, then get off at Ado Bus Station.
 The bus costs just $9 USD, and although cheap, this is a lot more time-consuming since the buses stop frequently.
 You can purchase in person or online in advance.